A lovely garden room in Chester with large paved area to front and side

-Garden Room Foundations
+Garden Room and Garden Office Foundations Guide

 So, if you’re thinking of investing a fairly substantial sum in a new garden room or garden office, you will no doubts be interested to know the pros and cons of various types of garden room foundations.
 In this article, we try to answer the most important questions around garden room foundations, so read on to learn more..